skghosh87/hero-io-app/README.md

+App Name: Hero-IO-Apps
+Description & Technologies: This is most important apps for tech lover, just search and installed apps and enjoy it

+Using Technologies: HTML, CSS, Tailwind CSS, DaisyUI, React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.